vmware-archive/kubeless/docs/implementing-new-runtime.md

  - The file to load can be specified using an environment variable `MOD_NAME`.
  - The function to load can be specified using an environment variable `FUNC_HANDLER`.
- - The port used to expose the service can be modified using an environment variable `FUNC_PORT`.
  - The server should return `200 - OK` to requests at `/healthz`.
- - Functions should run `FUNC_TIMEOUT` as maximum.
-If, due to language limitations, it is not possible not stop the user function, at least a `408 - Timeout` response should be returned to the HTTP request.
  - Functions should receive two parameters: `event` and `context` and should return the value that will be used as HTTP response.
 See [the functions standard signature](/docs/runtimes#runtimes-interface) for more information.
 The information that will be available in `event` parameter will be received as HTTP headers.
  - Requests should be served in parallel.
- - Requests should be logged to stdout including date, HTTP method, requested path and status code of the response.
  - Exceptions in the function should be caught.
 The server should not exit due to a function error.

+See an example of an runtime image for [Python](https://github.com/kubeless/kubeless/blob/master/docker/runtime/python/Dockerfile.2.7).

+## 2.1 Additional features

+Apart from the requirements above, the runtime should satisfy:

+ - The port used to expose the service can be modified using an environment variable `FUNC_PORT`.
+ - Functions should run `FUNC_TIMEOUT` as maximum.
+If, due to language limitations, it is not possible not stop the user function, at least a `408 - Timeout` response should be returned to the HTTP request.
+ - Requests should be logged to stdout including date, HTTP method, requested path and status code of the response.
- - [Optional] The function should expose Prometheus statistics in the path `/metrics`.
+ - The function should expose Prometheus statistics in the path `/metrics`.
 At least it should expose:
    - Calls per HTTP method
    - Errors per HTTP method
    - Histogram with the execution time per HTTP method

-See an example of an runtime image for [Python](https://github.com/kubeless/kubeless/blob/master/docker/runtime/python/Dockerfile.2.7).
+In any case, it is not necessary that the native runtime fulfill the above.
+Those features can be obtained adding a Go proxy that already implente those features and redirect the request to the new runtime.
+For adding it is only necessary to add the proxy binary to the image and run it as the `CMD`.
+See the [ruby example](https://github.com/kubeless/kubeless/blob/master/docker/runtime/ruby/).

 ## 3. Update the kubeless-config configmap